stat6250-w18/course-questions-wiki/week-05/README.md

 [Course Textbook Chapter 5, Problem 8]
 - *Question* (cli19-stat6250): Is it considered "bad practice" to create a new variable using the same name as an existing variable?
+- *Answer* (asharda-stat6250): Yes.It's considered "bad practice" to create a new variable using the same name as an existing variable
 - *Question* (jcanfield3-stat6250): If income isn't predefined, what is the resulting output of income=income*2?
 - *Question* (akrishnamurthy-stat6250): How to redefine a variable with a new value using SAS expressions?
 - Question (who7-stat6250): Can we use operator for character varailbe to add 2 words together?